PensionBee/ddd-workshop/README.md

   ...
 ```

-Here, the `Order` entity is the primary entity which creates a consistency boundary encapsulating both it's values as well as a collection of `Order Line` entities.
+Here, the `Order` entity is the primary entity which creates a consistency boundary encapsulating both it's own values as well as a collection of `Order Line` entities.

 **IN THE WILD, YOU'LL LIKELY COME ACROSS THE CONCEPT OF AN 'AGGREGATE' IN DDD BOOKS/POSTS/VIDEOS.
-THIS IS ESSENTIALLY WHAT WE HAVE ABOVE, WE'RE JUST CALLING THEM 'NESTED ENTITIES' FOR CONVENIENCE.**
+THIS IS ESSENTIALLY WHAT WE HAVE ABOVE, WE'RE JUST CALLING THEM 'NESTED ENTITIES' SO WE DON'T HAVE TO EXPLICITLY DISTINGUISH BETWEEN AGGREGATES AND ENTITIES.**

 But why do we need this?
 Why can't we just model all our entities in isolation?